 Casper is a 2016 Ford Transit 250, standard length, low top Cargo Van, which I bought for $24,000 with a little over 18,000 miles on it.
 Casper gets on average 18.5 mpg and takes both ethanol and regular fuel.

 In the end, I chose my van because it is flex-fuel, “stealthy”- it is a white fleet van, aerodynamic, drives SO smoothly (like a regular car), is American made and easy to get serviced anywhere, and was still under warranty.
-I bought the van on credit, for those who wonder how I could afford $24,000.

 The DIY Conversion Process